brageee/ImWaveviewer/README.md

 The Spectrogram plot domain uses a Largest-Triangle-Three-Buckets algorithm for visual downsampling that I got from https://github.com/parkertomatoes/lttb-cpp.

 The OFDM equalizer contains a spline interpolator obtained from https://kluge.in-chemnitz.de/opensource/spline/.

+Some fields such as Sample index and Samples/Row can be evaluated (e.g. 10*2+5 = 25).
+I have used https://github.com/ArashPartow/exprtk expression evaluator.